ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 ## The Generic Factory Broker Methods

-We can now define the factory methods to abstract the execution of *Requests* against their respective *Handlers*.
+Havikng defined our Requests/Handlers in one-to-one relationships we can now define the factory methods to abstract the execution of *Requests* against their respective *Handlers*.

 ```csharp
 public interface ICQSDataBroker